Three Hundred Pounds of Wise-Cracking Woe

 We’ve been through this before with Kennedy, you might reasonably note, and we currently have someone of African-American ancestry sitting in the White House.
 And the leading Republican candidate for president is a Mormon, which doesn’t go down too well out there in the hinterlands, beyond the borders of Utah, either.
 Bush the Elder called himself Episcopalian, which seems about right.
 Junior identified himself as Methodist, and as a ‘Reborn Christian’.
 Reagan was something or other vaguely Christian.
 He hated going to church.
 Clinton is Baptist, no surprise.
 Obama an ‘unaffiliated Christian’, also no surprise.

 If you were handicapping the Christie decision to run or not, your eyes might well have been on the Koch brothers, Charles and David, and their tens of billions of dollars, a good chunk of which is devoted to bankrolling right-wing causes and candidates.
-They appeared to be in favour of a Christie candidacy and might well have had the juice to help ease him through the Republican primaries in places like South Carolina, Florida and Texas.
+They appeared to be in favour of a Christie candidacy.
+The Kochs, from Wichita, Kansas, are Roman Catholic and might well have had the juice to help ease their co-religionist through the Republican primaries in places like South Carolina, Florida and Texas.
 Had Christie decided to run and made it through the scrum of the primaries without a major temper tantrum and/or coronary, then the Davids, Axelrod and Plouffe, not to mention the president himself, would have found themselves in the ring with 300 pounds of wise-cracking woe.
 They may have been relieved to learn yesterday that Christie is now going to devote his full attentions to solving the not inconsiderable problems of the Garden State.